NVIDIA/NVFlare/examples/advanced/brats18/README.md

 As we use the POC workspace without `meta.json`, we control the client GPU directly when starting the clients by specifying `CUDA_VISIBLE_DEVICES`.

-To enable multitasking (if there are more computation resources - e.g. 4 x 32 GB GPUs), we can adjust the default value in `workspace_server/server/startup/fed_server.json` by setting `max_jobs: 2` (default value 1).
+To enable multitasking (if there are more computation resources - e.g. 4 x 32 GB GPUs), we can adjust the default value in `workspace_server/server/startup/fed_server.json` by setting `max_jobs: 2` (default value: 4).
 Please adjust this properly according to resource available and task demand.

-For details, please refer to the [documentation](https://nvflare.readthedocs.io/en/main/user_guide/job.html).
+For details, please refer to the [documentation](https://nvflare.readthedocs.io/en/main/real_world_fl/job.html).

 ### Training with POC FL setting
 The next scripts will start the FL server and clients automatically to run FL experiments on localhost.